Preston-Landers/MoCA-setup-guide/README.md

 (e.g., 1.9 Gbps) but also show a high number of TCP Retransmits (`Retr`).

 **Cause**: This is often caused by lower-quality endpoint equipment.
-As learned in this project, a cheap, no-name 2.5GbE switch can introduce significant packet loss.
+As learned in this project, a cheap, no-name 2.5 GbE switch can introduce significant packet loss.

 **Solution**: Invest in quality networking equipment from reputable brands.
 A good switch should result in near-zero retransmits during testing.